kytos/documentation/tutorials/napps/create_your_napp.rst

 Running your NApp
 *****************

-In order to run your napp, first your have to install it.
+In order to run your NApp, first your have to install it.
 Again, we are going to use the ``kytos`` command line from the ``kytos-utils`` package.

 .. code-block:: bash

   $ sudo kytos napps install tutorial/heloworld

 ..
-NOTE:: This will try to get this napp from your current directory, then install it into your system.
-This napp it will also be enable.
+NOTE:: This will try to get this NApp from your current directory, then install it into your system.
+This NApp will also be enable.

-Now, your Napp is ready to be executed.

-You can also see if your Napp is installed and enabled, by running the command:
+Now, your NApp is ready to be executed.
+You can also see if your NApp is installed and enabled, by running the command:

 .. code-block:: bash

   $ kytos napps list

-For this demo, we don't wanna any other napp running except this created during this tutorial.
-So if your setup has multiple napps, please disable them, with the command:
+For this demo, we don't need to have any other NApp loaded except this created during this tutorial.
+So if your setup has multiple NApps, please disable them, with the command:

 .. code-block:: bash

   $ kytos napps disable <author_name>/<napp_name>

-Yes, we are not running any napp for now, we are disabling everything including OpenFlow Napps.
+Yes, we are not running any NApp for now.
+We are disabling everything including OpenFlow NApps.

 Testing your NApp
 =================